openedx/edx-platform/README.md

 $ rake lms[cms.dev,127.0.0.1:8080]
 ```

-You should see the debug toolbar when you navigate to [http:/localhost:8080/]().
+You should see the debug toolbar now on [http:/localhost:8080/]().
-You should now also see a login when you navigate to [http://localhost:8080/admin/]()
+You should now also see a login on [http://localhost:8080/admin/]()
 You will need a privileged user for the admin login.
 You can create a CMS/LMS super-user with:
 ```